-As a part of the Survey of State Criminal History Information Systems, 2016, SEARCH queried states about their practices related to using mobile fingerprint technology (MFT) and rapid identification (Rapid ID) services.
+As part of the Survey of State Criminal History Information Systems, 2018, SEARCH asked states about their practices related to using mobile fingerprint technology (MFT) and rapid identification (Rapid ID) services.
 The survey responses regarding these practices are summarized below.

 Mobile Fingerprint Technology

 Many local law enforcement and public safety agencies, courts, and correctional and detention facilities use mobile technology to capture and transmit fingerprints to facilitate inquiries of their state criminal history records repository and related justice information systems.
-These inquiries are used principally to verify or establish positive identification of subjects whose identity is unknown or questionable.
+These inquiries are used to:

-These remote and hand-held devices allow an officer or other criminal justice official to capture one or more fingerprints to positively verify or establish the identity of a subject through state Automated Fingerprint Identification Systems (AFIS) and the FBI’s Next Generation Identification (NGI) System.
-The devices—which feature fingerprint scanners that are typically about the size of a postage stamp—are commonly used by law enforcement for identification purposes during traffic stops, when serving warrants, or during cite and release events and can even be used to establish the identity of deceased crime or accident victims.
+These remote and hand-held devices allow an officer or other criminal justice official to capture one or more fingerprints to positively verify or establish the identity of a subject through state Automated Biometric Identification Systems (ABIS) and the FBI’s Next Generation Identification (NGI) System.
+The devices—which feature fingerprint scanners that are typically about the size of a postage stamp—are commonly used by law enforcement for identification purposes during traffic stops, when serving warrants, or during cite-and-release events.
+Additionally, they can be used to establish the identity of deceased crime or accident victims and victims of disasters.
 Courts can use them to verify the identity of defendants appearing before them at critical events, such as sentencing, and correctional agencies often employ the technology to verify the identity of inmates at intake, booking, transfer, and release.

-As of year-end 2016, 30 states and Puerto Rico reported using mobile fingerprint technology for remote identification and booking purposes, as illustrated in the map.
+As of year-end 2018, 32 states (up from 30 states in the 2016 survey) and the District of Columbia reported using mobile fingerprint technology for remote identification and booking purposes (Figure 1).

 In addition to establishing identity with biometric precision, mobile fingerprint readers have other advantages:

-- They can be used in the field to establish identity without requiring that a subject be transported to a booking facility for fingerprinting.
-This is especially helpful when subjects are cited and released; using MFT ensures that the arresting event can be biometrically supported for inclusion in a state’s criminal history repository.
-Rapid identification of suspects significantly contributes to officer and public safety by enabling the officer in the field to quickly establish the identity of wanted persons and other subjects of interest.
+- The technology can be used in the field to establish identity without requiring that a subject be transported to a booking facility for fingerprinting.
+This is especially helpful when subjects are cited and released.
+Using MFT ensures that the arresting event can be biometrically supported for inclusion in a state’s criminal history repository.
+Rapid identification of suspects significantly contributes to officer and public safety by enabling the officer in the field to quickly establish the identity of wanted/missing persons and other subjects of interest.

-- The technology also enables law enforcement to quickly exclude people from consideration when they are incorrectly suspected of being a wanted party or other subject of interest.
-With MFT, officers can remotely correct a misidentification without having to transport the person to a central booking facility for traditional fingerprinting.
+- The technology enables law enforcement to quickly exclude people from consideration when they are incorrectly suspected of being a wanted party or other subject of interest.
+With MFT, officers can quickly correct a misidentification without having to transport the person to a central booking facility for traditional fingerprinting.

-- Remotely capturing fingerprints of arrested subjects is effective during major events where law enforcement agencies are deployed to ensure public safety.
-If multiple arrests are made, officers can book and fingerprint subjects in temporary holding facilities without the immediate need to transport subjects to distant agency detention centers.
+- Remotely capturing fingerprints of arrested subjects is effective during major events, where law enforcement agencies are deployed to ensure public safety.
+If multiple arrests are made, officers can book and fingerprint subjects in temporary holding facilities without the immediate need to transport them to distant agency detention centers.

 - Remote and handheld fingerprint devices are relatively inexpensive and easy-to-use, and do not require the space, computer networking, and other infrastructure required for traditional livescan devices.